 First Time Registrants

 A Unique Entity ID will be issued to you as part of your registration process in SAM.gov.
-You will not have to navigate to the Duns & Bradstreet website in order to be issued your entity identifier.
+You will not have to navigate to the Duns & Bradstreet website to be issued your entity identifier.

 USFCR is Here to Help